Schools and Community Outreach by Educators (SCORE) Grants

 - AERO Special Ed Co-op, AERO EA, AERO transitions group community outing events.

-- Indian Prairie CUSD #204, Indian Prairie EA, will fund a functioning sensory room to meet a variety of needs of students in the schools special ed program.
+- Indian Prairie CUSD #204, Indian Prairie EA, will fund a functioning sensory room to meet a variety of needs of students in the school’s special ed program.

-- Dixon #170, Dixon EA, help institute a Handwriting Without Tears program that helps preschool students prepare for kindergarten and common core.
+- Dixon #170, Dixon EA, help institute a Handwriting Without Tears program that helps preschool students prepare for kindergarten and Common Core.

-- Schaumburg #54, Schaumburg EA, will fund the Grab-N-Bo breakfast for students whose families cannot provide them with breakfast because the school does not qualify for the free breakfast program due to the low number who qualify for lunches.
+- Schaumburg #54, Schaumburg EA, will fund the Grab-N-Go breakfast for students whose families cannot provide them with breakfast because the school does not qualify for the free breakfast program due to the low number who qualify for lunches.